- BA, University of Toronto

-My central interests lie in the intersection between philosophy of mind and cognitive science.
-I am particularly interested in issues surrounding social cognition, especially questions concerning the socio-cognitive capacities of non-human animals and pre-verbal infants.
-I approach this area by making use of the tools of phenomenology, in particular, those offered by Heidegger and Merleau-Ponty.
+Caitlin is particularly interested in issues surrounding social cognition, especially questions concerning the socio-cognitive capacities of non-human animals and pre-verbal infants.
+Her approach this area by making use of the tools of phenomenology, in particular, those offered by Heidegger and Merleau-Ponty.

-I am also interested in metaphysics and epistemology.
-I am predominantly interested in Kant, but I am also concerned with questions of how we understand and conceptualize the world and objects in it, as well as Truth, normativity, and objectivity.
+Caitlin is also interested in metaphysics and epistemology.
+She is predominantly interested in Kant, but also concerned with questions of how we understand and conceptualize the world and objects in it, as well as Truth, normativity, and objectivity.

-In my non-philosophical life, I enjoy cooking, gardening, board games, and kickboxing.
+In her non-philosophical life, Caitlin enjoys cooking, gardening, board games, and kickboxing.